1.Need-to-Know Basis

 clear to people reading our code which methods are public.
 We do this by

-before our method definitions, like so: class ClassName
+putting public before our method definitions, like so: class ClassName

 # Some class stuff